OpenAI: Development

 In February 2019, GPT-2 was announced, which gained attention for its ability to generate human-like text.

 In 2020, OpenAI announced GPT-3, a language model trained on large internet datasets.
 GPT-3 is aimed at natural language answering questions, but it can also translate between languages and coherently generate improvised text.
 It also announced that an associated API, named the API, would form the heart of its first commercial product.

 Eleven employees left OpenAI, mostly between December 2020 and January 2021, in order to establish Anthropic.

 In 2021, OpenAI introduced DALL-E, a specialized deep learning model adept at generating complex digital images from textual descriptions, utilizing a variant of the GPT-3 architecture.

 The release of ChatGPT was a major event in the AI boom.
 By January 2023, ChatGPT had become what was then the fastest-growing consumer software application in history, gaining over 100 million users in two months.

 In December 2022, OpenAI received widespread media coverage after launching a free preview of ChatGPT, its new AI chatbot based on GPT-3.5.
 According to OpenAI, the preview received over a million signups within the first five days.
 According to anonymous sources cited by Reuters in December 2022, OpenAI Global, LLC was projecting $200 million of revenue in 2023 and $1 billion in revenue in 2024.

-Google announced a similar AI application (Bard), after ChatGPT was launched, fearing that ChatGPT could threaten Google's place as a go-to source for information.
+After ChatGPT was launched, Google announced a similar chatbot, Bard, amid internal concerns that ChatGPT could threaten Google's position as a primary source of online information.

 On February 7, 2023, Microsoft announced that it was building AI technology based on the same foundation as ChatGPT into Microsoft Bing, Edge, Microsoft 365 and other products.